php-1511-2511/php-1511-2511.github.io/Notes/lect-03-transforming.md

 ## More Complex Arrange

-- Lets consider that we wish to look at the top 3 departure delays for each day.
+- Lets consider that we wish to look at the top 3 Life Expectancies for each year.
-- Then we wish to order them from largest to smallest departure delay.
+- Then we wish to order them from largest to smallest Life Expectancy.
 - We then need to do the following:
-    1. Group by month and Day
+    1. Group by year.
-    2. Pick the top 3 departure delays
+    2. Pick the top 3 life expectancy
     3. order them largest to smallest